The best thing about Almost Iowa is the view.

 But here is the curious thing:

-When you watch the contrails of dust work their way across the horizon, they always hesitate for an instant at our little intersection before continuing toward the other side of the world and you have to know something about Almost Iowa to appreciate how remarkable this is.
+Whenever you watch the contrails of dust work their way across the horizon, they always hesitate for an instant at one distant intersection before continuing toward the other side of the world and you have to know something about that intersection to appreciate how remarkable this is.

-It is, like so many other prairie ghost towns, nothing more than a handful of weathered sway-backed houses scattered around the remains of an abandoned creamery – though, to be fair, it is a bit more metropolitan than most ghost towns.
-Almost Iowa proudly hosts an intersection with a stop sign.
+It is, like so many other prairie ghost towns, nothing more than the remains of a handful of weathered sway-backed buildings scattered around the foundation of an abandoned creamery – though, to be fair, it is a bit more metropolitan than most ghost towns because it proudly hosts an intersection with a stop sign.
 It’s where all those dust plumes pause for an instant on their journey.

 I have traveled much of the world and I have never seen anything like it.
 When you drive across the prairie on gravel roads, you can see cross-traffic from ten miles away, so there isn’t much reason to brake at a lonely stop sign – yet people do.